hrydgard/ppsspp-site/docs/development/beta-testing.md

 # Beta Testing on Android

-You will soon be able to join the PPSSPP beta testing program for Android!
+The beta testing program for PPSSPP for Android is now open!

 A few weeks before each new official release, a beta release will be rolled out to participating people, containing most of the new features that will be in the next release.

-I may later roll out beta versions earlier than that, in the middle of each development cycle instead.

-The below link will be active soon, if it isn't already when you are reading this:
+Additionally, there'll be a build every couple of months between major releases.

+Click this link to join:

 [Join the beta test!](https://play.google.com/apps/testing/org.ppsspp.ppsspp)

+## Reporting bugs and issues

+Either report bugs using our [Github issue tracker](https://github.com/hrydgard/ppsspp/issues), or join the discord ([instructions here](/contact)) and report your issues in the #general channel.

+But before reporting, please do a search of the Github issue tracker to see if your problem is already known!